-- Any tests the doctor may order – when, where and any special preparation (for any diagnostic tests: ask for a patient preparation pamphlet) .
+- If the doctor has ordered any tests, ask when, where and how to prepare (ask for a patient preparation pamphlet) .

-- How to take any new medicines the doctor may prescribe for you or what medicines might have been changed.
+- Ask how to properly take any new medicines the doctor may prescribe for you or what medicines might have been changed.

-- Any lifestyle changes the doctor recommends such as a new diet, quitting smoking, exercise program, etc.
+- Ensure you understand what lifestyle changes the doctor recommends such as a new diet, quitting smoking, exercise program, etc.

-The section below contains answers to common questions that patients have about their first visit to TotalCardiology:
+Here you can find answers to common questions that patients have about their first visit to RACC™.

-After the Cardiologist has reviewed all your tests in the context of your clinical presentation and information you will be informed of your results and any further plans by phone and/or letter.
+After the cardiologist has reviewed all your tests, you will be informed of your results and any further plans by phone and/or letter.
 If necessary, you may also be asked to come back to the clinic for further discussion.
-At this visit you may see the Nurse and/or the Cardiologist for further plans, treatment options, or education regarding disease prevention as required.
-Of course, your referring doctor and your family doctor will also be informed of the results and plans.
+At this visit, you may see the nurse and/or the cardiologist to discuss further plans, treatment options, or education regarding disease prevention as required.
+Your referring doctor and family doctor will also be informed of the results and plans.

-If longer term or more frequent follow-up is necessary, then that will be arranged through the office of the Cardiologist who saw you first and you will be informed about this.
+If longer term or more frequent follow-up is necessary, then that will be arranged through the office of the cardiologist who saw you first.
+You will receive information about this.
 This will ensure you have the best continuity of care.